DLA-PSU/personal-site-template/README.md

 You can preview the site at: [https://dla-psu.github.io/personal-site-template/](https://dla-psu.github.io/personal-site-template/)

+GitHub provides a preview of the files before committing changes.
+However, if you prefer to work on Markdown and HTML files locally before adding them to yuor repository, I recommend using [Zettler](https://www.zettlr.com) or [Visual Code Studio](https://code.visualstudio.com).

 # personal-site-template

 A template to create simple personal sites with bio, projects and CV.
 It turns simple markdown files into web pages.
 No coding required for updates.